-GAI-Tronics' rugged VoIP (Voice over Internet Protocol) handset telephones connect to a 10/100 BaseT Ethernet network.
-These telephones operate from PoE (Power-over-Ethernet) or an external 24 to 48-volt dc power source.
-VoIP telephones provide direct point-to-point communication between personnel over an existing LAN.
+GAI-Tronics' rugged VoIP handset telephones are designed for connection to a 10/100 BaseT Ethernet network.
+These telephones operate from Power-over-Ethernet (PoE) or an external power source.
+These VoIP telephones provide direct point-to-point communications between personnel throughout a facility over an existing LAN.